Google, Meta dominate as digital propels global advertising growth -forecasts

 The need for marketers to directly reach consumers has also led to the success of retailers like Walmart, Target and Kroger to rapidly grow their own ad sales businesses, allowing brands to use their shopper data to target more customers.
 This form of advertising grew 47% this year to total $77 billion and is expected to grow to $143 billion by 2024, according to Zenith.

-Retail media networks have been established in China for the more than a decade, but its rise in other markets has been remarkable, Barnard said.
+Retail media networks have been established in China for more than a decade, but the growth in other markets has been remarkable, Barnard said.

 "In the last five years, it has grown explosively out of nowhere outside of China," he said.